Boi-1da: ASCAP Pop Music Awards

 The American Society of Composers, Authors and Publishers (ASCAP) hosts a series of awards shows, honouring people in different music categories; pop music is one of its seven categories.
 In 2011, Drake presented the award to him and 40.
 They both won the ASCAP Pop Music Award for the Songwriters of the Year for "Over".

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
-Boi-1da has one win out of nineteen nominations.
+Boi-1da has one win out of fourteen nominations.